taindp98/securite_en_image/README.md

 | Duong Phuc Tai |  NGUYEN | 12108339 |
 | Kamilia |    RAHIL   |   12109923 |

+**Note**: the source code is written in the Jupyter notebook, if you want to reproduce it you should install Jupyter in the Extensions of VSCode, or simply you can read the source code in the [consideration](./consideration) folder.
+You can find more in my repository on the Github [here](https://github.com/taindp98/securite_en_image).

 ## TP1 - ILLUSTRATIONS ON IMAGE ENCRYPTION AND STEGANOGRAPHY
 1. CAESAR cypher applied to images
 2. Simple substitution cypher applied to images